Tuesday, November 11, 2025

 He was an early backer of W’s, a principal money guy, so they say or said and that's true too.
 Today all you'd need to do is look at the police surveillance tape to know about political hookups in downtown Austin, Texas, with the Colorado River as a backdrop.
 There are more cameras covering the Capitol District now than in all of Hollywood.
 That is another change this black man is not entirely comfortable with, the New Austin, but it's progress, no?
 Point is that you knew shit, even important shit, without having to work at it, back in the day.
 The lazy man’s way to be informed: You just had to be in ATX.
 At the time you were still seeing people downtown or you knew people who were seeing people downtown.

 “Mark White buys bad wine just like me!” or words to that effect.
 That's what my boss said.
 A small town, yeah.
-Whole Foods was a few blocks past the wine store and was pretty much the center of my social existence for a time—no longer hanging out at my dealer’s apartment up near the Drag, which had been Ground Zero for me back in the day, not the Central Library anymore either, management didn't like too many street Negroes at the main location.
+Whole Foods was a few blocks past the wine store and was pretty much the center of my social existence at the time—no longer hanging out at my dealer’s apartment up near the Drag, which had been Ground Zero for me back in the day, not the Central Library anymore either, management didn't like too many Negroes at the main location.
 Suddenly my principal hang-out was W.F.

 To set the scene.

 Not the current Whole Foods, not the present mothership but the prior mothership, next to Book People, just across Sixth Street from the main locale now.
 So, like, Whole Foods had these awesome muffins, outrageously over-priced like everything else on the aisles, and like only one good deal, one reasonably-priced item in the whole fucking store.
 Water.
-You could buy cold mineral water allegedly from Italy in a big green glass bottle for like one dollar and carry it around in your backpack and survive downtown during summer.
-When even an African-American warrior whose ancestors ran barefoot on the savannah, hunting alongside Simba the lion—and whose ancestors also worked in East Texas cotton fields, hoeing a tough row—starts to sweat.
+You could buy cold mineral water allegedly from Italy in a big green glass bottle for like one dollar and carry it around in your backpack and survive downtown during a Texas summer.
+When even an African-American warrior male whose ancestors ran barefoot on the savannah, hunting alongside Simba the lion—and whose ancestors also worked in East Texas cotton fields, hoeing a tough row—starts to sweat.

 Done a lot of grazing thru the years, sure.

-So, like, you know, after his professional curiosity had been satisfied we got to talking and somehow the conversation turned to W who by then was President Bush and it turned out this state police porker wasn’t an ordinary trooper, not Highway Patrol, or a mere driver’s license examiner.
-He was Capitol Police, working store security as an extra gig.
+So, like, you know, after his professional curiosity had been satisfied we got to talking and somehow the conversation turned to W who by then was President Bush and it turned out this state police porker wasn’t an ordinary trooper, not Texas Highway Patrol, or a mere driver’s license examiner.
+He was Capitol Police working store security as an extra gig.
+He was Mexican.
 We got to chatting, yeah.
-Austin was still a small town and people were not too busy to talk, not like now with all these greedhead techdogs who never have time for human bonding
+Black Man and his Latino brother, you know, even if he was a pig he was also my compadre.

 Or time for small town gossip, either.